s4heid/homebrew-tap/README.md

 # homebrew-tap

 [Homebrew](https://brew.sh) is a package manager for OSX.
-This repository is a collection of some useful homebrew casks.
+This repository is a collection of some homebrew formulas and casks.

 ### How to use